Azure/azure-sdk-for-python/sdk/webpubsub/azure-messaging-webpubsubservice/README.md

 ## Key concepts

+### Connection

+Connections, represented by a connection id, represent an individual websocket connection to the Web PubSub service.
+Connection id is always unique.

 ### Hub

-Hub is a logical set of connections.
-All connections to Web PubSub connect to a specific hub.
+Hub is a logical concept for a set of connections.
+Connections are always connected to a specific hub.
 Messages that are broadcast to the hub are dispatched to all connections to that hub.
-For example, hub can be used for different applications, different applications can share one Azure Web PubSub service by using different hub names.
+Hub can be used for different applications, different applications can share one Azure Web PubSub service by using different hub names.

 ### Group